2019 One Design and Junior General Sailing Instructions

 a) The series score for each boat will be a percentage calculated as follows: divide the sum of her race scores by the sum of the points she would have scored if she had placed first in every race in which she competed; multiply the result by 100.
 No scores will be excluded.

 b) The qualified boat with the highest series score is the winner, and others are ranked accordingly.
-To qualify for series awards a boat shall finish not less than 50% of the series races completed.
+To qualify for series awards a boat shall finish 51% or more of the series races completed.

 c) Each boat that competes in the series and attains 100% participation will receive an additional 3 points added to the sum of her race scored.